Shane Moloney

-Shane Moloney (born 4 March 1993) is an Irish hurler who plays as a corner-forward for the Galway senior team.
-At club level he plays with Tynagh-Abbey/Duniry.
+Shane Moloney (born 4 March 1993) is an Irish hurler who plays at senior level as a corner-forward for the Galway county team, and also plays with his club Tynagh-Abbey/Duniry.

 Moloney captained Galway as they won the All-Ireland title in 2011 where he scored 1-9 in the final against Dublin.

 On 16 August 2015, he came on as a substitute with five minutes remaining in Galway's All-Ireland Senior Hurling Semi-final against Tipperary.
 With the game into the last of the three minutes of stoppage time, Moloney scored the winning point to put Galway into the final.

 On 3 September 2017, Moloney came on as a substitute for Galway in the second half as they won their first All-Ireland Senior Hurling Championship in 29 years against Waterford.